Zack MacEwen: Ottawa Senators (2023–2025)

 On July 6, 2023, MacEwen as a free agent was signed to a three-year, $2.325 million contract with the Ottawa Senators.
 He made the team out of training camp, but after four games, MacEwen was placed on waivers due to salary cap implications.
 After going unclaimed, he was assigned to Ottawa's AHL affiliate, the Belleville Senators.
 He was recalled by Ottawa on November 4 after Ridly Greig and Mark Kastelic suffered injuries.
 MacEwen was fined by the NHL on November 28 for unsportsmanlike conduct after an altercation with Matthew Tkachuk of the Florida Panthers during the Senators 5–0 loss on November 27.
 MacEwen scored his first goal with the Senators on December 31 in a 5–1 over the Buffalo Sabres.
 On February 12, 2024, MacEwen was placed on waivers again by the Senators in order to make room on the roster for Anton Forsberg who was returning from injury.
 After going unclaimed, he was assigned to Belleville.
 He was recalled on March 1 after Josh Norris suffered a season-ending injury and Brady Tkachuk suffered an upper-body injury.
 However, in his first game back with the team on March 2, he suffered a lower body injury in the first period and did not return.
 He returned to the lineup on April 7 versus the Washington Capitals.

 He began the 2024–25 season with Ottawa and recorded a two-goal game in an 8–7 overtime victory over the Los Angeles Kings on October 14.
 He played in 19 games with Ottawa, scoring two goals and five points before being placed on waivers on November 24.
 He cleared waivers on November 25 and was assigned to Belleville.
-He was recalled by Ottawa on January 10, 2025 and appeared in two more games with the team before being returned to Belleville on January 16.
+He was recalled by Ottawa on January 10, 2025, and appeared in two more games with the team before being returned to Belleville on January 16.
 MacEwen took an indefinite leave of absence from the organization for personal reasons on January 21.
 He finished the season having appeared in 21 games for Ottawa, recording two goals and three points, and 23 games for Belleville, scoring seven goals and 16 points.

-New Jersey Devils (2025–present)
+New Jersey Devils (2025–2026)

 On October 3, 2025, ahead of the 2025–26 season, MacEwen was traded to the New Jersey Devils in exchange for Kurtis MacDermid.

+Toronto Maple Leafs (2026–present)

+On July 1, 2026, MacEwen signed a two-year, $1.75 million contract with the Toronto Maple Leafs.